sander-wood/deepchoir/samples.md

 <br>

 # Famous Tune
 To give you a better understanding of what DeepChoir is capable of, we further rechoralized a famous melody, **Twinkle Twinkle Little Star**.
-We manually harmonized this melody to a Baroque style chord progression, generated using a setting of harmonicity=0.4 and polyphonicity=0.6.
+We manually harmonized this melody to a Baroque style chord progression, then choralizing it with a setting of harmonicity=0.4 and polyphonicity=0.6.

 <br>
 <audio id="audio_2" src="samples/famous_tune/little star-h0.4-p0.6.mp3" type="audio/mpeg" controls controlsList="nodownload">Your browser does not support the audio element.</audio>